 What Is Trigger Finger?

 Trigger finger or trigger thumb happens when the tendons in your finger or thumb become inflamed.
-Tendons are bands of tissue that connect muscles and bones.
+Tendons are the bands of tissue that connect muscles and bones.
 The tendons that bend your fingers travel through your palm and into your fingers.
 They move through a covering called a “sheath” and pass through a series of pulleys that hold your tendons close to your finger.

 If your tendons are inflamed and there is swelling around them, they can get stuck in the sheath or as they goes through the pulley.
 When this happens, bending the finger pulls the inflamed tendon through a narrowed sheath, making it snap or pop.

-|Looking for more information on how to treat your trigger finger?
-Download our Oval-8 ebook|
+|Looking for more info on how to treat your trigger finger?
+Download the Oval-8 ebook|

 How Do You Get a Trigger Finger?

 Trigger finger can be caused by “overuse” activities that require repeated gripping or pinching.
 It is more common in people whose work or other activities require gripping tools (such as a dentist or hygienist) or other repetitive tasks for long periods of time.
 Other causes include health conditions like rheumatoid arthritis and diabetes.
 It’s also not uncommon for it to occur without a known cause.

 Treating Trigger Finger

 Resting your finger is the first step in treating your trigger finger.
 Wearing a finger splint such as the Oval-8 Finger Splint rests your finger by limiting your finger motion, giving your finger a chance to heal.
 Oval-8’s can be worn during the day and at night.